WhiteHouse/CIOmanagement/pages/faq.md

   i.
 Self-assessment update -Complete the pre-filled template and email it to your desk officer.

   ii.
-FITARA milestones -Agencies should use the example JSON file and schema atmanagement.cio.gov/schema to generate a FITARAmilestones.json describing these milestones and post this toagency.gov/digitalstrategy.
+FITARA milestones -Agencies should use the example JSON file and schema at management.cio.gov/schema to generate a FITARAmilestones.json describing these milestones and post this to agency.gov/digitalstrategy.
 Use the pre-filled template as a starting point.

   iii.
 Annual review of your IT Portfolio -a statement from the Deputy Secretary certifying the review and status of your agency's PortfolioStat action items.